Help for Complex Relationships

 • Entrepreneurial Couples

-If you need daily support you can join one of dozens of private, online discussions.
+If you need daily support, you can join one of our supportive communities.
 You are safe here.
 Only members can access the discussion forums.
 You can ask questions and share stories of your day.
-Not everyone agrees on everything, but our diversity is what creates opportunity to grow and change and take back your life from these very tough ASD relationships.
+Not everyone agrees on everything, but our diversity is what creates the opportunity to grow and change and take back your life from these very tough ASD relationships.

 My credentials go back decades including a Master’s Degree in Social Work, and a Doctorate in Psychology.
 I’ve worked in every conceivable professional setting from child protective services, home health agencies, public schools, colleges, hospitals, and mental health clinics.
 I’ve covered lots of territory in those years, as you can imagine; everything from working with young children, teens, couples, families, seniors, and entrepreneurs; and with every conceivable diagnosis.